Saoirse Noonan: Senior

 In August 2016 Ireland coach Susan Ronan named Noonan in a young and predominantly home-based senior squad for a training camp in Wales.
 She won her first senior cap in the second of two scheduled friendly matches against the Welsh hosts.
 She partnered Stephanie Roche in Ireland's forward line for the final half an hour of the 2–1 win.

 In October 2020 it was reported that Noonan's good form for Cork City had brought her to the attention of Ireland's senior national team coach Vera Pauw.
 Pauw confirmed that she had been closely monitoring Noonan's progress, but noted that there was intense competition for places in her preferred position.
 Under Pauw's predecessor Colin Bell Noonan had been restricted to the "fringes", but still attended national team training sessions for home-based players and still harboured ambitions of playing for Ireland.

 On 10 November 2020 Pauw named Noonan in a provisional 31-player squad for the final UEFA Women's Euro 2022 qualifier against Germany, then praised her sporting prowess: "Playing two sports and just being so natural and so clinical about it is amazing".
 Pauw gave Noonan her first competitive appearance for Ireland in the opening 2023 FIFA Women's World Cup qualification – UEFA Group A fixture against Sweden at Tallaght Stadium on 21 October 2021.
 She was a 93rd-minute substitute for Lucy Quinn in Ireland's 1–0 defeat.
 On 30 November 2021 Noonan scored her first senior international goal, Ireland's ninth in a record 11–0 win over Georgia.
+On 3 June 2025 Noonan scored in a 1-0 UEFA Women's Nations League win over Slovenia, while becoming the first player to play in both competitive Gaelic games and a football match at Pairc Ui Chaoimh.